Call for Workshop Submissions for End AIDS Summit

 When submitting your workshop, please keep in mind the audience at the Prevention & Outreach Summit.

-End AIDS: The HIV Prevention and Outreach Summit Workshop Tracks
+End AIDS: The HIV Prevention & Outreach Summit Workshop Tracks

 Presenters may submit workshops for any of the following tracks.
 Some presentations may be relevant to more than one track.
+Some workshops may not fit in a track, but don’t worry, if it is in line with what we are aiming to do, we can find a place for it to fit into!
 Submissions should indicate the primary track that the presentation falls under and then any secondary tracks.
 You may submit a workshop that does not fit into any of these categories but you must explain its relevance to the Summit.

-Research and Treatment: The latest research around treatment and prevention technologies including HIV cure research, vaccines, microbicides, PrEP and PEP, condoms, circumcision, housing, or particular risk behaviors (i.e. anal sex) or populations, and research advocacy.
+Research and Treatment: The latest research around treatment and prevention technologies including HIV cure research, vaccines, microbicides, PrEP and PEP, condoms, circumcision or behavioral research focused on housing, reducing risk behaviors, new interventions, and/or research advocacy.
 Workshops submitted to this track can also focus on research literacy, e.g. workshops on how to interpret data, key terms often used in research, and information about clinical trials.

-Women: How to reach HIV+ women and connect them to care, prevention strategies for women at risk of HIV, coping strategies for women and their families, options counseling and reproductive rights, violence or abuse and the connection to HIV, discussion around relationships, access to mental health services, new interventions for women, and advocacy or activism around women’s issues.
+Women: How to reach HIV+ female identified individuals and connect them to care, prevention strategies for women at risk of HIV, coping strategies for women and their families, options counseling and reproductive rights, violence or abuse and the connection to HIV, discussion around relationships, access to mental health services, new interventions for women, and advocacy or activism around women’s issues.

-Sex Work: The latest strategies on outreach to and services for sex workers, sensitivity training on understanding the complicated lives and needs of sex workers, how to reach different populations of sex workers, interventions for sex workers, legal issues and the criminal justice system, trafficking, and activism around sex work.
+Sex Work: The latest strategies on outreach to and services for male, female, or trans-identified sex workers, sensitivity training on understanding the lives and needs of sex workers, how to reach different populations of sex workers, interventions for sex workers, legal issues and the criminal justice system, trafficking, and activism around sex work.

-LGBTQ: Interventions, research, and unique approaches to reaching lesbian, gay, bisexual, trans, and/or gender questioning individuals, innovative local services, understanding stigma, access to mental health services, services and programs for LGBTQ youth, and epidemiology of LGBTQ populations..
+LGBTQI: Interventions, research, and unique approaches to reaching lesbian, gay, bisexual, trans/gender nonconforming, queer or questioning and intersex individuals, innovative local services, understanding stigma, access to mental health services, services, and programs for LGBTQI youth, and epidemiology of LGBTQI populations.

 Spanish Language: This track is devoted to offering all workshops in Spanish on topics that are relevant to a predominantly Spanish speaking population.